RishikaGarg19/AI-Based-Text-Analyzer/README.md

 ##### • Vectorization (using CountVectorizer, TfidfVectorizer, and Word2Vec)
 ##### • Topic Modelling (using LDA)
 ##### • Data Visualisation (using pyLDAvis, word clouds, and t-SNE charts)

+The dataset I used for this project can be found on Kaggle as "Block Authorship Corpus" at https://www.kaggle.com/datasets/rtatman/blog-authorship-corpus.